Qui sommes-nous ?

 European Paediatric Committee (PDCO)

-The PDCO is responsible for all matters pertaining to medicines used for children and adolescents both on a European and national level, in each of the EU Member States.
+The PDCO is responsible for all matters related to medicines used for children and adolescents at both the European and national levels, accross each of the EU Member States.

-It is made up of representatives from each EU Member State, and medical and patient associations.
-France is represented by two permanent members appointed by ANSM (“Delegate” and “Alternate”).
+It comprises representatives from each EU Member State, and medical and patient associations.
+France is represented by two permanent members designated by ANSM (“Delegate” and “Alternate”).

 Find out more about paediatric committees